Vigils held across island of Ireland in memory of Ashling Murphy

 “We, as a society, need to face up to this.
 There is an epidemic of violence against women.
 It’s been going on for millennia, quite frankly,” Tanaiste Leo Varadkar said on Friday.

-On Friday, gardai issued a renewed appeal for witnesses and asked anyone with information about a bicycle – a Falcon Storm mountain bike with straight handlebars and distinctive yellow/green front forks – to come forward.
+Gardai continue to appeal for witnesses and ask anyone with information about a bicycle – a Falcon Storm mountain bike with straight handlebars and distinctive yellow/green front forks – to come forward.

+In a statement on Friday evening, gardai said: “Significant progress has been made in the investigation to date.“An Garda Siochana is not confirming any specific details for operational reasons.

+“An Garda Siochana continue to support Ashling’s family at this time.
+The Murphy family are appreciative and overwhelmed by the national outpouring of support shown to them.

+“The Murphy family have requested that they now need privacy, space and time to process Ashling’s death.”

-On Thursday, officers released a man they had been questioning, saying he is “no longer a suspect”.
+On Thursday, officers released a man they had been questioning, saying he was “no longer a suspect”.

 The man’s solicitor told the PA news agency that he has had his “life ruined”.